Porthdinllaen: Lifeboat station

 In the 19th century, north Wales lacked good roads, so the sea was the easiest way to access many places.
 Porthdinllaen, on the northern coast of the Llŷn peninsula, with its sheltered north-facing bay, became important as a harbour of refuge and a busy port, with over 700 ships passing through the port in 1861.
 After storms in 1863, the local parish priest wrote to the Royal National Lifeboat Institution to request that a lifeboat be positioned in the harbour.

 The boatshed and slip were commissioned in 1864.
-Manned constantly since, the current coxswain is Mike Davies, who has served as coxswain since 2004.
+Both have been constantly staffed since commissioning; the current coxswain is Mike Davies, who has served as coxswain since 2004.

 The Tyne class lifeboat Hetty Rampton, in service since 27 April 1987, was replaced by a new Tamar class lifeboat, John D Spicer, in 2012.

 Film location

 Because of its highly preserved and yet maintained status, Porthdinllaen regularly acts as a film and television shooting location.
 In September 2004 it posed as a Scottish fishing village for the Demi Moore romantic thriller Half Light.